RobinLinus/coins-legacy/notes/intermediate-hash.md

 # Intermediate Hash

 The following is an example how to compress the transaction data of output inclusion proofs.
 We manipulate SHA256 and digest a bitcoin transaction in chunks of 64 bytes to derive an intermediate hash of 32 bytes [demo](https://coins.github.io/notes/progressive-sha256.html).
 This allows to prove succinctly the TXID and values of a transaction's outputs.
-The scheme is broken though.
+Unfortunately, The scheme is broken though.

-Example 191 bytes
+Example 191 bytes raw transaction
 ```
 01000000017967a5185e907a25225574544c31f7b059c1a191d65b53dcc1554d339c4f9efc010000006a47304402206a2eb16b7b92051d0fa38c133e67684ed064effada1d7f925c842da401d4f22702201f196b10e6e4b4a9fff948e5c5d71ec5da53e90529c8dbd122bff2b1d21dc8a90121039b7bcd0824b9a9164f7ba098408e63e5b7e3cf90835cceb19868f54f8961a825ffffffff014baf2100000000001976a914db4d1141d0048b1ed15839d0b7a4c488cd368b0e88ac00000000
 ```

-Parsed as transaction
+Parsed as a transaction object
 ```
 version:		01000000
 inputs count:		01